SAP-samples/abap-platform-rap640/exercises/ex1/README.md

      <img alt="Create Tier 2 package" src="images/create_tier2_package_2.png" width="70%">

-  4. Create a new transport request and give it a meaningful name such as `Tier2 development - Group ###` so that it can be more easily identified.
+  4. Create a new transport request and give it a meaningful name such as `classic ABAP development - Group ###` so that it can be more easily identified.
      Then click on **Finish**.
 The package will be created.